Annex 96 Subtasks

 B.1 Stochastic forecasting and M&V methods.
 This activity will developing data-driven algorithms for measuring and forecasting how much flexibility has been delivered and/or is available to be delivered by both (i) individual flexible demand assets and (ii) fleets of flexible assets.
 A focus will be on the potential for automating these algorithms.

-B.2 Building emulators and ‘AI Gym’ test environment.
+B.2 Building emulators and virtual flexibility test environment.
 This activity will develop a virtual test bed for evaluating the performance of alternative approaches for centralised dispatch of flexible assets.
 The virtual test bed will include emulators for (i) building HVAC systems and (ii) one or more energy markets/ system elements.
 The test bed will enable the impact of fleets of buildings to be investigated.

 B.3 Asset orchestration common exercises.
-The ‘AI Gym’ test bed will be used to explore the impact of price signals, and other dispatch strategies, on energy system outcomes.
+The virtual flexibility test-bed will be used to explore the impact of price signals, and other dispatch strategies, on energy system outcomes.
 A library of reference scenarios (optimisation challenges) will be created, and research groups will be invited to develop and test their fleet control/management algorithms on these reference scenarios.

 Subtask C: Flexible Demand Product Packages